NetNewsWire Help

 The Problem

-Apple limits how fast you can access and retrieve updates from their iCloud servers and puts understandable limits in place to prevent abuse.
-This can impact the data we sync for NetNewsWire, especially with an established account with history.
-In our opinion, Apple’s limits are too restrictive, however the cost of iCloud is inexpensive, so I guess we are getting what we pay for.
+Apple limits how fast you can retrieve updates from their iCloud servers, presumably to prevent abuse.
+This can impact the speed of NetNewsWire iCloud syncing, especially with an established account with history.

 Handling Long Sync Times

 With Apple’s limits, sync times can take hours and hours as they force limits on data transfer.
-The exact amount of time is dependent on the amount of data you have in iCloud.
+The more data in iCloud, the longer the sync time.
+Long syncs have been known to take more than 24 hours.

-Larger numbers of unread articles can cause a lot of data to be stored in iCloud.
-This is because we have to sync the article content of unread items.
-We have to do this so that if an article has dropped off of the RSS feed by the time another device syncs we can still read the article.
-We do compress the article content to make this better.
+Larger numbers of unread articles cause a lot of data to be stored in iCloud.
+This is because we sync the article content of unread items.
+We do this so that if an article has dropped off of the RSS feed by the time another device syncs, that article will still appear on that other device.
+We compress the article content to make this take less time.
 Still, the fewer unread articles that you keep around, the faster syncing will be.

 Since iCloud syncing can be frustrating long, we will give you a couple of tips to help.